Ming-Ni-Group/RAMER/README.md

 ### Training-only note

-To reproduce training, first unzip:

-- `./data/gernet_embedding.zip`

-to get:

-- `./data/gernet_embedding` (or pass a custom path via `--gearnet_embedding_path`)
+Training loads GearNet structure embeddings from a single HDF5 file with datasets `ids` and `embeddings` (UniProt accession keys aligned with `--seq_data`).
+Place that file under the project (for example `./data/gernet_embedding.h5`) or pass its path with `--gearnet_h5_path`.

+If you are starting from PDB files and need to build that HDF5 yourself (environment setup, extracting structures, graph HDF5, then GearNet inference), follow the step-by-step instructions in **`gearnet_process/README.md`**.
+The scripts there produce the same `ids` / `embeddings` layout that `train.py` consumes via `--gearnet_h5_path`.

-For inference-only usage, this GearNet directory is not required.
+For inference-only usage, this GearNet HDF5 file is not required.

 ## Inference Pipeline